-This paper presents ongoing work in the construction of a multilingual ontology for events.
+This paper presents an ongoing work on the construction of a multilingual ontology for events.
 SynSemClass (SSC) is a multilingual lexicon of verbs organized into classes based on their semantic and syntactic properties.
 For our purposes, synonymy is defined in terms of contextual synonymy, i.e., a verb is considered a member of a class if it conveys the same or similar meaning expressed by other verbs within the same class, both monolingually and across languages.
 The construction of SSC involves fine-grained multilingual syntactic-semantic annotation as well as linking to several external resources in different languages (Czech, English, German, and Spanish so far).
 The information gathered in this lexicon facilitates cross-linguistic comparison, making it a valuable resource for linguistic research.
-Additionally, SSC also provides curated data useful for Natural Language Processing tasks, such as cross-lingual synonym discovery.
+Additionally, SSC also provides curated data useful for Natural Language